risk-first/website/Evaluating-Risk.md

 ![Net Present Value Discounting](images/numbers/npv.png)

-In the diagram above, you can see two future payments, Payment **A** of £100 due in one year, and Payment **B** of £150 due in 10 years.
+In the diagram above, you can see two future payments: Payment **A** of £100 due in one year, and Payment **B** of £150 due in 10 years.
 By discounting at a given rate (here at a high rate of 20% per year) we can compare their worth _now_.
-At this discount rate, Payment **A**,  - arriving next year - has a far greater value.
+At this discount rate, Payment **A**  - arriving next year - has a far greater value.

 Can we do the same thing with risk?
 Let's introduce the concept of **Net Present Risk**, or NPR: